Implicature in Interaction: Understanding Implicature Improves Alignment in Human-LLM Interaction: Method

 \subsection{Participants}

+Participants were recruited via Prolific, and all participants provided informed consent electronically (written) through the platform before taking part.
+The study did not collect additional personally identifying or sensitive personal data beyond the information required for participation and compensation.
+The study was conducted in accordance with the principles of the Declaration of Helsinki and in accordance with the research practices of the Cognitive Science research group, Faculty of Information Technology, University of Jyv\"askyl\"a, Finland.
+As this was a minimal-risk anonymous online study, no separate ethics permit number was issued under the applicable local institutional practice.
+Attention checks were included in all experiments, and incomplete responses or responses failing quality-control criteria were excluded prior to analysis.

-A total of 180 participants were recruited across three experiments using online platform Prolific.
-All participants were native English speakers, provided informed consent, and were compensated at fair market rates.
-Attention checks were implemented to ensure response validity.
-For Experiment~1, 60 participants were recruited, and 54 were included in the final analysis (32 female, 18 male; mean age = 35.8 years, SD = 10.4).
-For Experiment~2, 90 participants were recruited, and 84 approved participants were included in the final analysis (39 female, 42 male, 3 prefer not to say; mean age = 35.6 years, SD = 13.2).
-For Experiment~3, 30 participants were recruited, and 29 were included in the final analysis (18 female, 11 male; mean age = 34.6 years, SD = 10.7).
+For Experiment~1, 60 participants were recruited, and 51 were retained in the final analysis after sanity checks/complete submissions.
+Demographic data were available for 50 of these participants via Prolific records (32 female, 18 male; mean age = 35.8 years, SD = 10.4).
+For Experiment~2, 90 participants were recruited via Prolific.
+Of these, 84 were retained in the final analysis after excluding responses based on attention/sanity checks and incomplete or invalid submissions.
+In the Prolific recruitment records, the recruited participant pool comprised 43 female, 44 male, and 3 participants who preferred not to say (mean age = 35.9 years, SD = 13.0).
+For Experiment~3, 30 participants were recruited via Prolific, and 29 were retained in the final analysis after excluding one response based on quality-control criteria.
+In the Prolific recruitment records, the recruited participant pool comprised 19 female and 11 male participants (mean age = 34.5 years, SD = 10.6).

-\subsection{Models Evaluated}
+\subsection{Models evaluated}